inform-health-informatics/emap_documentation/data_dictionary/star_data.md

 * valid_from
   * timestamp with timezone

+  The exact time at which the message recording this observation was sent.

 * live_mrn_id
   * varchar (255)

+  Orignal MRN from data source.

 * [mrn_id](#mrn_att)
   * varchar (255)
+  * Foreign Key

+  Identifier for this live_mrn_id in mrn table.

 ---

 ## visit_observation

 * <a id="vo_att">visit_observation_id</a>
   * bigint